Aoleang

-Aoleang is a festival celebrated by the Konyak Naga people and is held in the first week of April mainly in the Mon District of the Indian state of Nagaland.
+Aoleang Monyü or simply Aoleang is a festival celebrated by the Konyak Naga people and is held in the first week of April mainly in the Mon District of the Indian state of Nagaland.

-The Konyak people are the largest of 17 officially recognized tribes in Nagaland and are the most well known due to their past tradition of head hunting.
-The Konyak people are found in the Mon region of Nagaland and in neighboring Myanmar making these places the best to witness the Aoleang Festival.
+The Aoleang festival differs from the more famous Hornbill Festival, which is arranged to preserve the cultures of all the different tribes in Nagaland.
+While Aoleang festival is an authentic tribal festival arranged by the Konyak tribe only.

+Dates of festival

 The Aoleang celebrates the arrival of spring and prays for a good upcoming harvest.
 The celebrations are held in the first week of April and coincide with the start of the Konyak New Year.
 However, dates can change as the festival is celebrated in villages across the district with no defined schedule.
 You have to ask around about where and when events are taking place when you get there.

-The Aoleang differs from the more famous Hornbill Festival which is usually held from 1–10 December and takes place at the Kisama Heritage Village which is 12 km from Nagaland's capital Kohima.
-The Hornbill Festival is a major tourist attraction and is arranged by the Tourism and Art & Culture Departments to preserve the cultures of all the different tribes in Nagaland.